Jump to: About | Benefits of registration | How to take part | Resources and inspiration | Funding | CLPL | Library Challenge | Technical support

 Everyone who registers for the Challenge will also be sent regular email updates about taking part, full of support and ideas.
 You may unsubscribe from these emails at any time without affecting your participation in the First Minister's Reading Challenge.

-With our Library Fund, you could invite an author, illustrator, storyteller or poet to work with children at your library and buy books or other resources to make the most of the visit.
-All libraries taking part in the Reading Challenge can apply for this fund, and the deadline to apply is 28 October 2019.
-You can find out more and apply here.
+With our Workshops Fund, you could invite an author, illustrator, storyteller or poet to work with children at your library and buy books or other resources to make the most of the visit.
+All libraries taking part in the Reading Challenge can apply for this fund, and the deadline to apply is 17 November 2022.

 Online and local CLPL sessions are available for library staff on request – please get in touch with us if you are interested!